Unigestion Holding SA Sells 14,272 Shares of Target Co. (NYSE:TGT)

-Unigestion Holding SA reduced its position in Target Co.
-(NYSE:TGT – Get Rating) by 14.4% during the third quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+Unigestion Holding SA lessened its position in Target Co.
+(NYSE:TGT – Get Rating) by 14.4% in the 3rd quarter, according to its most recent Form 13F filing with the SEC.
 The institutional investor owned 85,107 shares of the retailer’s stock after selling 14,272 shares during the period.
-Unigestion Holding SA’s holdings in Target were worth $12,918,000 at the end of the most recent quarter.
+Unigestion Holding SA’s holdings in Target were worth $12,918,000 as of its most recent filing with the SEC.

 Target Dividend Announcement

 The business also recently announced a quarterly dividend, which will be paid on Friday, March 10th.
-Stockholders of record on Wednesday, February 15th will be given a $1.08 dividend.
-The ex-dividend date is Tuesday, February 14th.
-This represents a $4.32 annualized dividend and a dividend yield of 2.61%.
-Target’s dividend payout ratio is 72.24%.
+Stockholders of record on Wednesday, February 15th will be given a dividend of $1.08 per share.
+The ex-dividend date of this dividend is Tuesday, February 14th.
+This represents a $4.32 dividend on an annualized basis and a dividend yield of 2.61%.
+Target’s payout ratio is 72.24%.

-TGT has been the subject of several analyst reports.
-Cowen lowered their target price on shares of Target from $210.00 to $200.00 and set an “outperform” rating for the company in a report on Wednesday, February 15th.
-Oppenheimer started coverage on shares of Target in a research report on Monday, January 23rd.
-They set an “outperform” rating and a $190.00 target price on the stock.
-Citigroup cut their target price on Target from $184.00 to $177.00 and set a “buy” rating on the stock in a research note on Thursday, November 17th.
-UBS Group decreased their price target on Target from $205.00 to $194.00 and set a “buy” rating for the company in a research report on Thursday, November 17th.
-Finally, Robert W. Baird boosted their price objective on Target from $180.00 to $195.00 and gave the stock an “outperform” rating in a research report on Wednesday, March 1st.
-Thirteen research analysts have rated the stock with a hold rating, seventeen have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
-Based on data from MarketBeat, the company has an average rating of “Moderate Buy” and a consensus target price of $181.69.
+TGT has been the topic of a number of recent research reports.
+Robert W. Baird lifted their price objective on shares of Target from $180.00 to $195.00 and gave the company an “outperform” rating in a report on Wednesday, March 1st.
+Credit Suisse Group boosted their price target on shares of Target from $160.00 to $170.00 and gave the stock a “neutral” rating in a research report on Wednesday, March 1st.
+TheStreet upgraded Target from a “c+” rating to a “b-” rating in a report on Thursday, February 16th.
+Raymond James upped their target price on Target from $185.00 to $195.00 and gave the stock a “strong-buy” rating in a report on Thursday, March 2nd.
+Finally, UBS Group cut their price objective on Target from $205.00 to $194.00 and set a “buy” rating for the company in a report on Thursday, November 17th.
+Thirteen equities research analysts have rated the stock with a hold rating, seventeen have assigned a buy rating and one has given a strong buy rating to the stock.
+Based on data from MarketBeat, the stock has a consensus rating of “Moderate Buy” and an average target price of $181.69.

 Target Corp. engages in the operation and ownership of general merchandise stores.
 It offers food assortments including perishables, dry grocery, dairy, and frozen items.
 The company was founded by George Draper Dayton in 1902 and is headquartered in Minneapolis, MN.